 When my own grandfather had a stroke years ago, my grandmother called me and said “Your Grandpa Bill had a stroke, he is going to have to live in a nursing home.
 They tell me it will be $7,000 per month to pay for his care and I just can’t afford it.
 Am I going to lose my house?”
 As the lawyer in the family, my grandmother expected me to figure out what to do.
 It was all just too complicated for her.
 I asked all the estate planning attorneys I knew what I could do to help her, but all I heard was you need to find an “Elder Law attorney.”
 I was able to figure out how to help my grandmother, and now I apply the same care and energy I used then – plus years of gained knowledge and experience – to assist my clients in similar situations.

 My goal is to help my clients when they are in their greatest time of need.
 I answer my own phone and I am available to make house calls.
-I am not a high volume attorney that will pass your case off to a paralegal.
+I am not a high-volume attorney that will pass your case off to a paralegal.
 I make myself available to my clients because when you are in a “Medicaid Crisis,” you do not just need an attorney, you also need a counselor that has been there before and knows what to expect.

 I grew up in Ann Arbor and am a proud graduate of Ann Arbor Community High.
 After college in New York and law school at Penn State, I returned to Washtenaw County with my wife, Lindsay.
-When I am not meeting with clients and practicing law, I can be found in our ever-expanding garden or fly fishing on the Huron River.
+When I am not meeting with clients and practicing law, I can be found in our ever-expanding garden or fly fishing with our kids on the Huron River.